ForcedHosts Configuration

 - Proper fallback - Correctly uses

-list when no forced host matches
+trylist when no forced host matches

-No configuration changes are needed - your existing forcedHosts
+No configuration changes are needed - your existing forcedHosts should start working immediately after updating Gate.

 Related Features